 BCC’s first game was played on the road on December 1, 1967 when the Helmsmen beat the University of Washington Junior Varsity (JV) team 79-67.
 Lee Edmonds scored 21 points in that game and was the leading scorer in 19 of the Helmsmen’s 28 games during that season.
 BCC finished the season in first place in the Eastern Division of the NWAACC (known then as the WAACC, the Washington Athletic Association of Community Colleges).
-After league play, Bellevue went on to defeat Tacoma and Clark then beat host Green River in the championship game 89-85 to win the WAACC title in their first ever season.
+After league play, Bellevue went on to defeat Tacoma and Clark then beat host Green River in the championship game 89-85 to win the WAACC title in its first-ever season.
 The Helmsmen’s record in that first season was 23-5.

-The second year started out as strong as the first with BCC recapturing the Eastern Division crown, but only to be eliminated after two games at the WAACC Tournament.
-BCC then missed qualifying for the tourney in five of the next six seasons as their trips to the final eight in 1973 and 1976 both ended after two games.
+The second year started out as strong as the first with BCC recapturing the Eastern Division crown, only to be eliminated after two games at the WAACC Tournament.
+BCC then missed qualifying for the tourney in five of the next six seasons as its trips to the final eight in 1973 and 1976 both ended after two games.

 BCC made it to the NWAACC Tournaments three seasons in a row, placing sixth in 1977 and fourth in 1978 before missing the 1979 tourney.
 After the 1978-79 season, Coach Woods took a sabbatical and left the 1979-80 squad in the capable hands of long-time assistant Bruce Brown.
 The Helmsmen went on to the semifinals of the 1980 tourney before falling to eventual champion Wenatchee Valley and finishing in third place.

 Woods returned the following season and led BCC to the league title and sixth place at the NWAACC Tournament.
 The Helmsmen were eliminated after one game at the 1983 and 1984 tournaments.
 In 1986, BCC who won the Northern Division title, placed fourth at the NWAACC Tournament.